Docs Home → Atlas App Services

 Make breaking changes via the Atlas App Services UI

-Because breaking or destructive schema changes require special handling, App Services does not support making these changes via Realm CLI or automated deploy with GitHub.
+Because breaking or destructive schema changes require special handling, App Services does not support making these changes via App Services CLI or automated deploy with GitHub.
 Instead, you should make breaking changes in the App Services UI.

 Breaking vs. Non-Breaking Change Quick Reference

-A breaking change is a change that you can make in your server-side schema that requires additional action to handle.
-Failing to handle these changes properly can result in clients being unable to open a realm, or the appearance of data loss when server-side documents are unable to sync to client-side applications.
+A breaking change is a change that you make in your server-side schema that requires additional action to handle.
+A breaking server-side schema change requires you to terminate sync in the backend, and then re-enable sync.
+Breaking schema changes result in clients being unable to open a realm, or the appearance of data loss when server-side documents are unable to sync to client-side applications.
+They prevent applications from automatically recovering from a client reset.

 A non-breaking change is a change that you can make in your server-side schema or your object model without requiring additional handling in your app.
-App Services refers to these types of non-breaking changes as additive changes.
-They apply automatically to synced realms; you can make these non-breaking schema changes with no additional client-side configuration changes.
+Also known as additive changes, they apply automatically to synced realms.

 Note